Ringette Basics

 Starting at U12, Teams have 30 seconds to take a shot on goal after they gain possession of the ring.
 If time runs out on the shot clock, a buzzer sounds and the other team is awarded the ring.

-You will notice the free play lines (small red line at the top of the circles) on the ice.
-From this line to the end boards, it’s a game of 3 on 3.
+The red lines at the top of the circles are called free play lines.
+Only three players from each team are allowed in this area.
 Players can rotate in and out of the free play zones producing a lot of movement and creativity.

 Ringette players wear protective equipment.